thepinkowl/plex-chromecast-fix/README.md

 * Stop the Plex server.
 * Find the Plex Media Server root path.
 Edit the `Resources/Profiles/Chromecast.xml` file as described in the previous forum thread.
 * Restart the Plex server.

+## Docker

+Here is a `Dockerfile` based on `linuxserver/plex` image that changes the file appropriately.
+You can change your docker-compose `image: ghcr.io/linuxserver/plex` field to `build: plex` and create a `plex` directory containing the aforementioned `Dockerfile`.